-Singapore is becoming a global center for the pharmaceutical industry due to the cost-effective and reliable medical services, high-quality pharmaceutical manufacturing and research, access to regional markets, and a skilled workforce.
+Singapore has become a global center for the pharmaceutical industry due to the cost-effective and reliable medical services, high-quality pharmaceutical manufacturing and research, access to regional markets, and a skilled workforce.
 Also, the Government has supported several schemes to drive innovation and development.
 This has created in many manufacturers to register their generic products in Singapore.

 The growing healthcare demand and the adoption of modern technology are driving Singapore’s pharmaceutical market further.
 Singapore invests a huge amount in the development of the healthcare system, and Singapore’s healthcare system holds the sixth position worldwide as per WHO.
 Singapore has well-established pharmaceutical regulations among Asian countries.